Oak Park, California: Education

-Among residents age 25 or greater, 11% have no education beyond a high school diploma, 22% have some college education without earning a degree, 10% have an associate degree, 35% have a bachelor's degree, and 18% have advanced degrees.
+Among residents age 25 or greater, 8% have no education beyond a high school diploma, 18% have some college education without earning a degree, 10% have an associate degree, 34% have a bachelor's degree, and 30% have advanced degrees.

 The community is served by the Oak Park Unified School District (OPUSD), which has three elementary schools K-5 (Brookside Elementary, Oak Hills Elementary and Red Oak Elementary), a middle school 6-8 (Medea Creek Middle School), Oak Park High School (9-12), Oak Park Independent School (K-12), and Oak View High School (an alternative high school for ages 16 and above).
 Oak Park Unified School District was originally part of the Simi Valley Unified School District, but successfully seceded from SVUSD via election in 1977.

-Oak Park High School offers a variety of sports including baseball, boys and girls basketball, cheer, Cross Country, dance, football, golf, lacrosse, boys and girls soccer, softball, boys and girls tennis, track and field, and boys and girls volleyball.
+Oak Park High School offers a variety of sports including baseball, boys and girls basketball, cheer, STUNT, Cross Country, dance, football, golf, lacrosse, boys and girls soccer, softball, boys and girls tennis, track and field, and boys and girls volleyball.
 Oak Park is in the Tri-Valley and Frontier League depending on the sport.
 Oak Park High School's music program includes band, choir, and marching band.